dragiez/dragiez/README.md

 # 💫 About Me:
-I'm currently working in Huawei Pakistan as a PCM in revenue department
+I'm currently working in Huawei Pakistan as a DOS IPM.

 ## 🌐 Socials: